dykyivladk1/DESED_task/README.md

 ```bash
 python train_pretrained.py --test_from_checkpoint /path/to/new_model.pt
 ```

+### Testing ASiT model

+First of all, I have adjusted the baseline to work with the ASiT from: https://github.com/fschmid56/PretrainedSED/tree/main

+This includes, adjusting the dataset implementation in `extract_embeddings.py` to be sure, that the input samples match with required shape of the forward method of the model.

+Then, I have added a folder `recipes/asit`, where are files from the repository, changed the import statements, so they match with correct pathes of modules.

+For running this model perform basically the same steps as with BEATs model, do not forget to place the weights in the corresponding folder `pretrained_models`.

 For comfort understanding how to apply the models, I have made this simple table:
 | **Model**        | **Input Shape**                                |
 |-------------------|-----------------------------------------------|